 Remember, growth hacking is more than just a marketing strategy.
 To achieve growth hacking success your company must undergo a complete change of company culture.
 Listen to ideas, brainstorm often, and provide open access to data and insights across the company.
 Make it easy for your employees to express their ideas and be receptive.

 In a corporate environment—where failure isn’t an option—this can be a tough adjustment.
 Make an effort to communicate this shift in culture from the top down.
 Your employee’s great ideas may surprise you.

-Contact ZoomInfo today to learn how you can improve your B2B marketing efforts.
+Contact ZoomInfo today to learn how the leading USA business database solution can improve your B2B marketing efforts.